 Horizon Technology Finance (HRZN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the investment company had lost 6.08% over the past month.
-This has was narrower than the Finance sector's loss of 8.39% and the S&P 500's loss of 6.24% in that time.
+Coming into today, shares of the investment company had lost 15% in the past month.
+In that same time, the Finance sector lost 6.55%, while the S&P 500 lost 4.6%.

 Investors will be hoping for strength from Horizon Technology Finance as it approaches its next earnings release.
-On that day, Horizon Technology Finance is projected to report earnings of $0.29 per share, which would represent a year-over-year decline of 6.45%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.58 million, up 10.25% from the prior-year quarter.
+The company is expected to report EPS of $0.29, down 6.45% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.58 million, up 10.25% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.36 per share and revenue of $64.2 million.
-These totals would mark changes of -3.55% and +6.96%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.36 per share and revenue of $64.2 million, which would represent changes of -3.55% and +6.96%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Horizon Technology Finance.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Horizon Technology Finance.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.73% lower.
-Horizon Technology Finance is currently sporting a Zacks Rank of #3 (Hold).
+Horizon Technology Finance is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Horizon Technology Finance is holding a Forward P/E ratio of 10.83.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.06.
+Investors should also note Horizon Technology Finance's current valuation metrics, including its Forward P/E ratio of 9.83.
+This represents a discount compared to its industry's average Forward P/E of 11.01.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.